aarblaster/aarblaster/README.md

 - 👀 I’m interested in theatre lighting design, photography and all things Mac.
 - 🎓 I teach Lighting Design, Electrics, Programming and Networking for theatre at a UK Drama School.
 - 🌱 I’m currently learning Swift and SwiftUI.
-- 📫 I'm @aarblaster on most places.
+- 📫 I'm @aarblaster most places.
 - 🤖 I make MigraineBot.
 An iOS app for people with Migraine to help record symptoms and attack details.

 <!---